-- Blank between sequences-This setting will send out blanking data to turn the pixels off when a sequence finishes.
+Blank between sequences-This setting will send out blanking data to turn the pixels off when a sequence finishes.
 If you want a looping sequence where the pixels don't turn off or "blink" between loops this should remain unchecked.
-Otherwise, checking this box will tell FPP to force all pixels off at the end of each sequence. - Pause Background Effect Sequence during FSEQ playback- Effect sequences take priority over FSEQ files.
-Select this option if you have Background Effect Sequences and you want the FSEQ file to take priority over the Background Effect Sequence. - Open/Start Delay- This will add a delay from the opening command from the Master to the actual start of the sequence.
-This can be helpful when opening videos or other media on remote devices that need extra time to load and begin playing media files. ( This is only visible with an Advanced or higher level setting in the UI tab.)
+Otherwise, checking this box will tell FPP to force all pixels off at the end of each sequence.

+- Pause Background Effect Sequence during FSEQ playback- Effect sequences take priority over FSEQ files.
+Select this option if you have Background Effect Sequences and you want the FSEQ file to take priority over the Background Effect Sequence. - Remote Media/Sequence Offset- (Only available on Remote devices) This is used to fine tune the synchronization in a Player/Remote configuration where there is consistent network delay between the Player and Remote. (e.g. if you are using a Wi-Fi extender to reach an FPP remote that is far away from the Master and has additional network delay because of the extender) This will apply to both sequence and media files on the remote.

+(\ This is only visible with an Advanced or higher level setting in the UI tab.)